 What is Teacher: Student ratio?

-How frequently are PTM (parent teacher meet) held?
+How frequently are PTM (parent teacher meets) held?

 PTM are held for every 50 working days (approx. 2 months).